 My posts have total editorial independence from these investors and also Bradford, even when they touch on products and services these companies produce, compete with, or invest in.
 The same goes for all content on Re/code and at our conferences.
 No one in this group has influence on or access to the posts we publish.
 We will also add a direct link to this disclosure when we write directly about the companies.

 Eric Johnson writes about the videogame industry, as he has previously for AllThingsD.com, both on established and emerging platforms.
-He also oversees Re/code’s social media operations and internship program.
+He also oversees Re/code’s internship program.

 Eric spent four years in radio at 95.5 WBRU in Providence, R.I.
 He also wrote for the Peninsula Press, while he was a student at Stanford University.